 We found that current methodologies can lead to inaccurate or incomplete emissions calculations, or unfairly favour linear over circular activities.
 For example:

-Extending product durability – companies that make their products more durable are penalised because they have to report increased lifetime emissions for those products, even though the emissions per use may actually decline.
+companies making their products more durable are penalised because in the year of sale they have to report greater scope 3 use-phase emissions for the elongated lifetime.

 Assessing investment portfolios – investors are not required to report the Scope 3 emissions of their portfolio companies, although Scope 3 is where their biggest climate impact lies.
 Their investment decisions will miss the potential emissions impact from shifts from linear to circular activity and business models within portfolio value chains.